Street Fighter (1994 film): Score

 Graeme Revell composed the film's score, an hour of which was released by Varèse Sarabande.
 Revell ignored previously existing music from the franchise.
 The music differs from Revell's more popular style, most notably with the absence of pervasive electronic elements and is entirely orchestral as the score is performed by the London Symphony Orchestra.
 The campy style of the film is reflected in the score's parody cues.
 The music during the scene where Ryu faces Vega in the cage fight quotes Georges Bizet's Habanera from the opera Carmen, and a theme heard throughout the score, particularly in the track "Colonel Guile Addresses the Troops", is reminiscent of Bruce Broughton's main theme for Tombstone.

 Release

 Street Fighter had opened in New York and Los Angeles on December 23, 1994.

 Box office

 The film earned $3,124,775 on its opening day.
-It grossed $9,508,030 on its opening weekend, ranking at #3 behind Dumb and Dumber and The Santa Clause at the box office.
-On its second weekend it grossed $7,178,360 and dropped down to #7.
+It grossed $9,508,030 on its opening weekend, ranking at No. 3 behind Dumb and Dumber and The Santa Clause at the box office.
+On its second weekend it grossed $7,178,360 and dropped down to No. 7.
 The film grossed $33,423,521 at the domestic box office and $66,000,000 at the international box office, making a total of $99,423,521 worldwide.

+According to the 2024 shareholder's meeting at Capcom, the movie is still making tens of millions of yen each year.